OpenCyphal/public_regulated_data_types/README.md

 ## Non-standard regulated data types

-Every vendor must have a dedicated root namespace.
+Every vendor shall have a dedicated root namespace.
 The root namespace should be named after the vendor's legal entity name.

+Additional root namespaces may be added for vendor-neutral generic definitions specialized for various application domains.

 All root namespaces are contained in the root folder of this repository.